 Trend Factors.
-Trend factors adjust historical values for inflationary effects and any other underlying trends that are expected to produce changes over time (e.g., an indemnity trend factor accounts for expected growth in indemnity benefits as compared to wages, where a medical trend factor accounts for expected growth in medical costs).
+Trend factors adjust historical values for inflationary effects and any other underlying trends that are expected to produce changes over time.
+For WC, a loss trend factor accounts for the expected combined growth in indemnity benefits and medical costs, and a payroll trend factor accounts for the expected growth in wages.

 Ultimate Losses.
 Ultimate losses are the final settlement values for all claims.
 Until all claims are closed with no possibility of reopening, ultimate losses can only be estimated.
-At any prior time, an estimate of ultimate losses is equal to the sum of paid losses, case reserves, and estimated IBNR reserve.
+At any prior time, an estimate of ultimate losses is equal to the sum of paid losses, case reserves, and estimated IBNR reserves.